 Table 20.
-Number of Unique Visitors to the Emerald Coast Spring Quarter 2014 Туре Distribution of Bed Tax Bed Tax Q2 2014 Revenue Avg.
-Nightly Rate Total Nights Party Size Length of Stay (Days) Visitors Condo 57% \$1,867,956 \$37,359,119 \$124.84 299,256 3.04 12.44 73,130 Hotel/Motel 29% \$943,041 \$18,860,813 \$109.32 172,528 2.76 4.70 101,315 House Rental 15% \$489,003 \$9,780,069 \$85.87 113,894 4.88 21.12 26,316 of Okaloosa County.
+Number of Unique Visitors to the Emerald Coast Winter Quarter 2014/15 Туре Distribution of Bed Tax Bed Tax Winter 2014/15 Revenue Avg.
+Nightly Rate Total Nights Party Size Length of Stay (Days) Visitors Condo 76% \$907,816 \$28,444,403 \$83.03 342,580 2.7 11.8 78,720 Hotel/Motel 16% \$192,384 \$12,432,352 \$114.83 108,267 2.5 3.9 69,381 House Rental 6% \$66,226 \$4,972,931 \$98.00 50,744 4.3 14.3 15,269 estimate calculations is bed taxes, which are collected on all short-term rentals in the southern portions of Okaloosa County.
 Data on these collections are reported by the Okaloosa County Tax Collector (OCTC) on a monthly basis; however, there is typically a two-month lag in reporting times.
-As of this report, the most recent data available is April 2014.
-Due to these limitations, year-over-year bed tax data has been used to estimate growth from spring quarter 2013 to 2014.
-Based on data derived from the OCTC, spring 2013 bed tax collections were reported at approximately \$3.289 million.
-When summed, March and April 2014 collections are up 1.1% year-over-year.
-Assuming collections for May 2014 grow at that this rate, bed tax collections for the spring 2014 quarter are estimated to be \$3.3 million.
+As of this report, the most recent data available is from January 2015.
+Because of these limitations, year-over-year bed tax data have been used to estimate growth from winter quarter 2013/14 to 2014/15.
+Based on data derived from the OCTC, last winter's bed tax collections were reported at approximately \$1.05 million.
+The year-over-year change in bed tax collections was approximately 8.7% between the months of December and January.
+Assuming collections for February 2015 would also grow at this rate, bed tax collections for the winter 2014/15 quarter are estimated to be \$1.2 million.
 This figure, in turn, is used to estimate unique visitor counts.

-The other primary input into our visitor calculations are the survey data collected by the visitor intercepts surveys.
+The other primary input into our visitor calculations is the survey data collected by the visitor intercept surveys.
 Values highlighted in Table 20 indicate primary data collected via these surveys.
-Here, average nightly rate, average party size and average length of stay, in addition to the bed tax data, are used to calculate the number of unique visitors to the Emerald Coast during spring 2014.3 As the table indicates, it is estimated that just over 200,000 visitors traveled to the Emerald Coast during the spring months.
+Here, average nightly rate, average party size and average length of stay, in addition to the bed tax data, are used to calculate the number of unique visitors to the Emerald Coast during winter 2014-15.4 As the table indicates, it is estimated that over 163,371 visitors traveled to the Emerald Coast during the winter quarter.

-Furthermore, based on lodging data from the Florida Department of Business & Professional Regulation (May 2014), over 4,600 condo units and 3,100 hotel/motel units are reported to be available throughout Destin, Okaloosa Island and Fort Walton Beach.
+Furthermore, based on lodging data from the Florida Department of Business & Professional Regulation, over 6,000 condo units and 3,200 hotel/motel units are reported to have been available throughout Destin, Okaloosa Island and Fort Walton Beach.
 Utilizing these data, in conjunction with total nights stayed, Haas Center researchers are able to estimate condo and hotel/motel occupancy rates.
-As indicated in Table 21, these rates are 69% and 60%, respectively.
+As indicated in Table 21, these rates are 60% and 36%, respectively.

-^{2.} Excluding those visitors who stayed with friends/family, or at a campground/RV park.
+^{3.} Excluding those visitors who stayed with friends/family or at a campground/RV park.

-^{3.} Please note, the figures reported by survey participants are estimates and may vary from those reported by accommodation establishments.
+^{4.} Please note that the figures reported by survey participants are estimates and may vary from those reported by accommodation establishments.

 Once visitor estimates have been calculated, it is now possible to determine total visitor spending by those staying in either condo or hotel accommodations.
-Based on the per-person, per-night spending figures of those staying in a condo or hotel (reported in Table 9), total spending estimates have been calculated for each group and are presented in Table 22.
-As the table indicates, it its estimated that condo visitors, during the spring quarter, spent just over \$6 million along the Emerald Coast, while those staying in a hotel spent approximately \$10.6 million.
+Based on the perperson, per-night spending figures of those staying in a condo or hotel (reported in Table 9), total spending estimates have been calculated for each group and are presented in Table 22.
+Drawing from information gathered this winter, it is estimated that visitors staying in a hotel during the quarter continued to spend nearly \$9 million along the Emerald Coast, while visitors staying in condos during the winter quarter are estimated to have spent over \$7.2 million.